tianshu-Michael-yu/tianshu-Michael-yu.github.io/_posts/2025-10-07-learning-objective-of-llm.md

 $$

 Notice that this expression is negative because probability is smaller than 1.
 We add a negative sign before that.
-So maximize the probabilty is now minimize the negative log prob.
+So maximizing the probability is now minimizing the negative log prob.
 So we get our loss function.

 $$
 \mathrm{Loss} = - \sum \log P(a_t \mid s_t)